game-of-loans/source_code/README.md

 Completed in 24 hours for the Philly Codefest 2019 which was held at Drexel University.

-Received an hoborable mention from Vanguard.
+Received an honorable mention from Vanguard.